MohanadMahran/Rain-Prediction-Canberra/README.md

 | 3 pm MSLP         | Atmospheric pressure reduced to mean sea level at 3 pm               | hectopascals              |

 ---
 Stay Tuned 🚀
 We’re just getting started!
-The next phase will dive deeper into advanced analytical techniques and modeling.
-Stay tuned for more updates as the project evolves.
-Your feedback and contributions are always welcome! 🌟
+The next phase will focus on refining feature selection, followed by building and evaluating predictive models using the insights we’ve gained.
+Stay tuned for more updates as we progress.
+Your feedback and contributions are always welcome as we continue to enhance the model's accuracy and performance! 🌟
 ---